saivardhan18/Reference-Scraping-from-Wikipedia/README.md

 # Reference-Scraping-from-Wikipedia
-Reference Scraper automatically collects all the reference information from Wikipedia pages
+Reference Scraper automatically collects all the reference information from Wikipedia pages using BeautifulSoup and Python